GooborgStudios/lightpad/README.md

+# This software has been discontinued due to lack of community support.
+The repository will be retained for archival purposes.

 # Lightpad
 Software Designed, Developed, and Published by [Gooborg Studios](http://www.gooborg.com) (Vinyl Darkscratch, Light Apacha), © 2018 under a GNU General Public License.
 Additional support from [LaunchpadFun](http://www.launchpadfun.com/en/).

-# This software is in beta stages.
-Please report any bugs you encounter!

 ## Dependencies
 - A C++11 compiler